This past week I finished writing An Uncommon Day at the Lake

 Begin with a mystery (or a menace).
 Proceed through several twists (ideally three, no less than two).
 Reach a revelation.
 End with an epilogue that winds down to a warm, though not necessarily happy, feeling.

-The twists should deepen the primary mystery or introduce relevant
+The twists should deepen the primary mystery (or menace) or introduce relevant

 The action should be continuous (events are not separated by too much time) and physical (actual fights and danger punctuate the twists).
 Things must worsen as the tale progresses.
 Obstacles should arise.